-Living on the Iconic Island of Mykonos in Greece
+Living on the Island of Mykonos

-I wake in my cool, damp little concrete room and for a moment watch the sunlight painting pictures on the walls, diluted and fractured by the heavy grape vine that obscures most of the single window.
-I rise, stretch and step out the door of the room I rent in a 200-year-old expanded shepherd shack and walk around to the front of the cottage, as I do every morning, to stare out at the picturesque sprinkling of white confetti houses, red-roofed churches, endless ancient stone walls on rolling hillsides, and the panoramic embrace of the vivid turquoise Aegean Sea that convince me, despite my mind's reluctance to accept my good fortune, I do in fact live on a tiny island in Greece.
+I wake in my cool, damp little concrete room and momentarily watch the sunlight painting pictures on the walls, diluted and fractured by the heavy grape vine that obscures most of the single window.
+I rise, stretch, and step out the door of the room I rent in a 200-year-old expanded shepherd shack and walk around to the front of the cottage, as I do every morning, to stare out at the picturesque sprinkling of white confetti houses, red-roofed churches, endless ancient stone walls on rolling hillsides, and the panoramic embrace of the vivid turquoise Aegean Sea that convince me, despite my mind's reluctance to accept my good fortune, I do in fact live on a tiny island in Greece.

-| Boats moored off of a port in Mykonos.
+Boat moored off of a port in Mykonos.

-Thoughts having been more or less collected, I decided it was time for a change and moved to Hawaii, where I fell in love with a wonderful man and have lived another seemingly expatriate and sometimes surreal lifestyle for the past two years.
-We recently returned from another three month trip in Europe and Morocco, having spent the most of that time in Greece and Italy.
-It was my first time returning there not as a resident but as a tourist and I did experience a trace of nostalgia for the life I had once led in Mykonos and those mornings I would walk outside and pinch myself to believe that the universe had granted me this life and these surroundings.
-I still think the sunsets there top any I have witnessed elsewhere, even the stunning colors the sky puts forth over Waimea Bay on the North Shore of Oahu where I live now.
+Thoughts have been more or less collected.
+I decided it was time for a change.
+I moved to Hawaii, where I fell in love with a wonderful man and have lived another seemingly expatriate and sometimes surreal lifestyle for the past two years.
+We recently returned from another three-month trip to Europe and Morocco, spending most of that time in Greece and Italy.
+It was my first time returning there, not as a resident but as a tourist.
+I did experience a trace of nostalgia for the life I had once led in Mykonos.
+Those mornings, I would walk outside and pinch myself to believe that the universe had granted me this life and these surroundings.
+The sunsets there top any I have witnessed elsewhere, even the stunning colors the sky puts forth over Waimea Bay on the North Shore of Oahu, where I live now.